Embedding user-centred thinking: designing a new B2B system for Thames Water

 • Develop and release them one at a time deliver value as early as possible

-• Allow the forms to later plug into the full logged-in system once the back-end was ready
+• Design the forms to plug into the full logged-in system once the back-end was ready

 This meant users could start benefitting from a clearer, more efficient experience sooner and we could begin learning from real behaviour while longer-term tech decisions were being made.